 The park is home to rare insects, at least 13 species of bat, and mammals including polecat, brown hare, hedgehog and a specially protected subspecies of badger.
 There is also a managed herd of fallow deer.

 The reserve has considerable importance for other invertebrate groups, particularly diptera (flies) of which nearly 1000 species have been recorded.
-Of particular importance are the endangered and UK BAP Priority species, English assasin fly (Empis limata) and the Western wood-vase hoverfly (Myolepta potens), which has only been found at one other site in the UK.
+Of particular importance are the endangered and UK Biodiversity Action Plan (BAP) priority species, English assassin fly (Empis limata) and the Western wood-vase hoverfly (Myolepta potens), which has only been found at one other site in the UK.
 The open water on site supports a number of dragonflies and damselflies.

 There have been 13 species of bat recorded in recent years, including the Priority BAP species barbastelle (Barbastella barbastellus), Bechstein’s bat (Myotis myotis), brown long-eared bat (Plecotus auritus), lesser horseshoe bat (Rhinolophus hipposideros), noctule (Nyctalus noctula) and soprano pipistrelle (Pipistrellus pygmaeus).